 Hair transplantation in Greece by dermatologist Dr Karalexis

-Hair transplantation in Greece by dermatologist in Athens Dr Karalexis, specialized since 2002 in both surgical and medical treatments for hair loss after his fellowship at Tulane University, New Orleans, USA.
+Hair transplantation in Greece by dermatologist Dr Karalexis.
+He is specialized since 2002 in both surgical and medical treatments for hair loss after his fellowship at Tulane University, New Orleans, USA.
 He has a great clinical experience in Dermatology for more than 20 years and he is the Director of Dermatology at the Naval Hospital of Athens, Greece.
 He obtained his medical degree from Thessaloniki, school of medicine and completed his residency at University of Athens, “Andreas Syggros” Hospital in 1999.
 He also trained in 2001 in the field of Dermatologic Surgery at “Andreas Syggros” Hospital and soon after at Tulane University, New Orleans, Louisiana,USA.
 He is the owner of Derma Hair Clinic in Athens and he is well respected within the medical community for his technical skill and surgical artistry.
 He is a national and international lecturer for hair transplantation.

 What are the reasons to choose Derma Hair Clinic and Dr Karalexis?